Movax12/ca65hl/manual.md

      .else
        .error "No register passed."
      .endif
-      setBranch N set        ; tell the conditional statement to test the N flag, could also use 'negative' .endmacro                ; when using this macro, 'N set' could be thought of as true, N clear as false.
+      setBranch N set        ; tell the conditional statement to test the N flag.
+    .endmacro                ; when using this macro, 'N set' could be thought of as true, N clear as false.

 The macro defines which CPU flag to test and can then be used in the **if** statement: